(In other words, could you benefit from Executive Coaching?)

 How might all this work for YOU, given the specifics of your job and your life?
 That’s a subject for a conversation.
 Reach me at 505.828.1788, or send me a note here.

-What would it mean for you to challenge yourself to make 2016 your best year ever?
+What would it mean for you to challenge yourself to make this your best year ever?